deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     result = minner.minimize()
     result

-With mrsimulator+LMFit you can perform a simultaneous fit of spectra from different methods for a single set of spin system parameters.
+We close this section by noting that a particularly powerful feature of mrsimulator+LMFit is that you can perform a simultaneous fit of spectra from different  methods for a single set of spin system parameters.
+Check out all the examples in the :ref:`fitting_examples`.

-Also, check out our :ref:`fitting_examples`.

 .. plot::
     :include-source: False